iahuang/codex/README.md

 !: print fibs
 ```

-We can also write the output to a file:
+We can also have our program write the output to a file:

 ```rust
 using fs